digdir/dialogporten/docs/CommonAPIM.md

 This will deploy the API to the `altinn-dev-api` APIM instance

+  - Check that you are logged into the Azure CLI

   - If you are happy with the API deployed to dev, you can create templates for deploy to all the other environments by doing the following:
     - Run the following in powershell from the root directory: `./extract_templates.ps1 -appName dialogporten`
 This will create ARM templates for all the environments in the folder `.\dialogporten\extracted_templates` and `.\dialogporten\templates`